Alden Richards discography

 Filipino singer-actor Alden Richards has released four studio albums, two soundtrack albums, three compilation albums and eight singles.

-After signing with Universal Records Philippines in 2013, he released his first single Haplos, a revival Shamrock song on April 5, 2013 which debut at number one on My Music Store Philippines chart.
+After signing with Universal Records Philippines in 2013, he released his first single Haplos, a revival Shamrock song on April 5, 2013, which debut at number one on My Music Store Philippines chart.
 Haplos became an official soundtrack in the television series Mundo Mo'y Akin.
 He released his debut EP Alden Richards on May 26, 2013.
-The album continued to top the iTunes PH Charts two years later, after it was initially released.
+The album continued to top the iTunes PH charts two years later, after it was initially released.
 It also entered and peaked at number ten of Billboard World Albums chart for a week on October 17, 2015.
 His debut album was certified platinum by Philippine Association of the Record Industry (PARI).

 In August 2015, Richards signed a recording contract with GMA Music.
 He released his second single Wish I May, an original composition of Agat Obar-Morallo.
-His second single was a commercial success which debut at number one on iTunes PH Top 100 Single list charts in September 2015, and was certified platinum by PARI.
-Following the release of his single, he launched his second album with the same title Wish I May and was released on October 17, 2015.
+His second single was a commercial success which debut at number one on iTunes PH charts in September 2015, and was certified platinum by PARI.
+Following the release of his single, he launched his second album with the same title Wish I May which was released on October 17, 2015.
 It peaked at number eight of Billboard US Heatseeker-Pacific charts.
 His sophomore album is one of the best selling albums in the Philippines, having sold 150,000 thousand copies.
-He received a Diamond Record award from PARI for the album.
+He received a Diamond Record award from Philippine Association of the Record Industry (PARI) for the album.

 In September 2016, he released his third single Rescue Me from his third studio album Say it Again.
 His third album was certified gold by PARI.
 Richards released another single I will be here from his fourth album Until I See You Again in 2018.
 His fourth album debut at number one on iTunes PH Albums charts.
+Richards was featured artist in several songs including Superhero Mo, a hip-hop song which was composed and sang by Ex-battalion for Victor Magtanggol series, where Richards performed rap-singing verses on the track.